FMInference/FlexiGen/README.md

 - Offload weights to disk by using `--percent 0 0 100 0 100 0`.

 ## Roadmap
 We plan to work on the following features.
-Community conributions are welcome.
+Community contributions are welcome.

 - [ ] Support Apple silicon M1/M2 deployment
 - [ ] Support Colab deployement